 First Race Win: Snetterton 2009 MRO Superteens

-2019: Returning to the Pirelli National Superstock 1000 Championship, Rouse has signed with the Morello Racing Kawasaki team alongside Tim Neave.
+2019: Returning to the Pirelli National Superstock 1000 Championship, Rouse signed with the Morello Racing Kawasaki team alongside Tim Neave.
 Piloting one of Steve Buckenham’s ZX-10R machines, he scored a win and a handful of podiums to finish fourth in the championship

 2018: Chrissy joined the Movuno.com Halsall Racing Suzuki British Superbike squad at Knockhill in July after starting the season with Quinnstheprinters.com BMW by IMR in Superstock 1000.
 Under the eye of legendary team boss Colin Wright, he has instantly proved to be a top 15 runner, getting an 11th place in his first ever BSB race finish.

 2017: Rouse re-signed to Mission Racing BMW for a second season in the Pirelli National Superstock 1000 Championship.
 After a strong season he became a consistent frontrunner, scoring a number of podiums to end the season fourth in the championship.